-In the 5 years since then, I’ve traveled to ~20 countries, reached millions of people with my words, helped create a life-transforming entheogenic retreat, volunteered for one of the most effective poverty-reduction charities in the world, met hundreds of incredible humans, helped create the world’s first spiritual obstacle course, released several philosophical rap albums, and much more, all while living nomadically, never staying in the same place for more than a year straight, usually much less.
+In the 5 years since then, I’ve traveled to ~25 countries, reached millions of people with my words, helped create multiple life-transforming entheogenic retreats, volunteered for one of the most effective poverty-reduction charities in the world, met hundreds of incredible humans, helped create the world’s first spiritual obstacle course, released several philosophical rap albums, and much more, all while living nomadically, never staying in the same place for more than a year straight, usually much less.

 Nature Loves Courage

 “Follow your bliss and the universe will open doors for you where there were only walls,” Joseph Campbell wrote.

 And in the same vein, Terence McKenna said, “Nature loves courage.
 You make the commitment and nature will respond to that commitment by removing impossible obstacles.”